 An establishment where prescription drugs are legally dispensed.
 This includes an in-network retail pharmacy, mail order pharmacy and specialty pharmacy.
-It also includes an out-of-network retail pharmacy.

 Physician

 A skilled health professional trained and licensed to practice medicine under the laws of the state where they practice; specifically, doctors of medicine or osteopathy.